-Peripheral Arterial Disease is a circulatory problem that causes a narrowing in your leg arteries (and sometimes in your arms)
+Peripheral Artery Disease is a circulatory problem that causes a narrowing in your leg arteries (and sometimes in your arms)

 Over time, this prevents blood flow to your extremities, increasing your risk of more serious health problems, including amputation, heart attack, or stroke.

-Peripheral Arterial Disease affects people of all genders and races
+Peripheral Artery Disease affects people of all genders and races

-Peripheral Arterial Disease can be diagnosed by a physical exam and a review of your health history
+Peripheral Artery Disease can be diagnosed by a physical exam and a review of your health history

 If Dr. Gerges detects a weak pulse or notices you have slow-healing wounds, he might order additional testing, including ankle-brachial index (ABI) or doppler ultrasound.

 ABI measures the difference between the blood pressure in your lower body to the blood pressure in your upper body.
 To get the most accurate reading possible, Dr. Gerges might have you walk on a treadmill before taking any readings.

 Doppler ultrasound uses high-frequency sound waves to evaluate blood flow through your vessels.
 It’s a quick and efficient way to detect blocked or narrowed arteries.

 Treatment for Peripheral Artery Disease focuses on easing uncomfortable symptoms and preventing the progression of atherosclerosis (fat buildup)